Teachers Observing Teachers: A Professional Development Tool for Every School

 "It's a risky thing to have your professional practice scrutinized by colleagues," said Sparks.
 "A teacher needs to have some level of trust in [the observer's] motives trust that the purpose of the observation is not to make the teacher look bad or to place blame, but to help."

 Most important to effective teacher observation is that it be student-focused.
 The emphasis needs to be on how things can be done differently in the classroom to ensure that students succeed academically, added Sparks.

 Souhegan High School is an environment where a teachers-observing-teachers strategy thrives.
 A culture exists "where people report with pride that they push' one another professionally," according to Meaney.
 Both new and veteran teachers "value collegial relationships as a means to professional development," she said.

 Teacher observation should be part of a pool of professional development opportunities, Sparks told Education World.
 One way in which peer observation can be very effective is when teachers acquire new skills or ideas at conferences and then model those new approaches for their colleagues.
 That is best done through observation, said Sparks, who advocates learning in the school, rather than through "pull-out" training, such as workshops.
 Professional development should be job-embedded, he emphasized.
 That is one of the greatest benefits of teachers observing other teachers.

-Joellen Killion, NSDC's director of special projects, added that a solid repertoire of professional learning is focused on student results -- standards-based, school-based, and content-specific -- and includes training, study groups, action research, and observation.
+Joellen Killion, the former NSDC director of special projects, added that a solid repertoire of professional learning is focused on student results -- standards-based, school-based, and content-specific -- and includes training, study groups, action research, and observation.
 "Any program dependent on one delivery mode alone is not likely to produce long-term results," she explained.

 "The professional development that a teacher values depends on what he or she needs at any given time," said Meaney.
 "Generally," she added, "newcomers report greater value in peer observation than do more experienced teachers."